jiayouh/Data-Analytics-Portfolio/README.md

-# Data-Analytics-Portfolio

 # Ana Dolny- Data Analysis Portfolio

 # About
 ---

 Hi, my name is Ana!
+I am a recent Psychology graduate from The University of Wisconsin- Eau Claire.
+I am an innovative and goal-oriented professional with significant experience in social data analytics, statistical methods, and research.
+Committed and passionate about combining statistical and social applications to research.